-How To Select, Buy and Cook Quality Fish and Seafood
+How To Select, Buy, and Cook Quality Fish and Seafood

-If you are unaccustomed to picking out and buying fresh fish and seafood - don't be afraid to ask questions.
+Do not be afraid to ask questions.
 It is your dinner, and you deserve good quality fresh fish!
 Most good fish markets have staff that are eager to answer questions, as it is part of providing good customer service.

 Fresh fish and seafood is at its very best when in season and plentiful, and the price should be cheaper then.